Jin dynasty (1115–1234): Conflict with the Khitan Liao

 The Jurchens had been in conflict with the Khitans since the rise of the Liao dynasty (916–1125).
 As early as the 9th century, the Khitans had attacked the Jurchens during their rise to power.
 In the early 10th century, the founder of the Liao dynasty, Abaoji, attacked the Jurchens as well as several other neighboring peoples like the Shiwei, Kumo Xi, and the Tang dynasty.
 With the annexation of Balhae by the Liao in 926, the Jurchens became direct subjects of the Liao.
 In 973 and 976, the Jurchens looted Liao territory.
 In 991, the Khitans tried to prevent their Jurchen tributaries from trading with the Song by building palisades cutting off a land route that the Jurchens had to pass through.
 However, Jurchen-Song relations continued via a sea route until the early 11th century.
 In 1029, a group of Jurchens joined Da Yanlin, a descendant of Balhae royalty, in rebelling against the Liao dynasty.
 Da Yanlin's rebel Xingliao state was defeated the next year.

 The Liao categorized the Jurchens into three groups: "civilized" Jurchens (shu nüzhi) descended from tribes captured by the Liao in the 10th century and assimilated into Khitan society, "obedient" Jurchens (shun nüzhi) subordinate to the Liao and had regular contact with the court, and "wild" Jurchens (sheng nüzhi) who inhabited the lower Songhua River valley and the eastern mountains of modern Heilongjiang.
 The wild Jurchens were nominally subordinate to the Liao but were functionally independent.
-During the 11th century, the Wanyan clan established dominance over their neighbors and created a semblance of Jurchen unity.
+During the 11th century, the Wanyan clan established dominance over their neighbours and created a semblance of Jurchen unity.
 The Liao court recognized this and conferred on their chieftains the title of military governor.

 As the Wanyan clan consolidated their control over the Jurchens, relations with the Liao became increasingly strained.
-The Jurchens resented the behavior of Liao officials at Ningjiang, the main border trading post, who constantly cheated them.
-The Liao also placed on them the obligation of supplying the Liao emperor with gyrfalcons called haidongqing, only bred on the coastal regions, which required the Jurchens to fight across the territory of their neighbors, the Five Nations, to access.
+The Jurchens resented the behaviour of Liao officials at Ningjiang, the main border trading post, who constantly cheated them.
+The Liao also placed on them the obligation of supplying the Liao emperor with gyrfalcons called haidongqing, only bred on the coastal regions, which required the Jurchens to fight across the territory of their neighbours, the Five Nations, to access.
 Liao envoys also habitually beat their village elders and abused their women.
 One of the primary causes of the Jurchen rebellion was the custom of raping married Jurchen women and Jurchen girls by Khitan envoys, which caused resentment from the Jurchens.
 The custom of having sex with unmarried girls was not a problem by Khitans, since the practice of guest prostitution – giving female companions, food and shelter to guests – was common among Jurchens.
 Unmarried daughters of Jurchen families of lower and middle classes in Jurchen villages were provided to Khitan messengers for sex, as recorded by Hong Hao.
 There is no evidence that guest prostitution of unmarried Jurchen girls to Khitan men was resented by the Jurchens.
 It was only when the Khitans forced aristocratic Jurchen families to give up their beautiful wives as guest prostitutes to Khitan messengers that the Jurchens became resentful.